yhbcode000/ChatPiano/README.md

 # 🎹 Chat Piano V1

-> check Chat Piano V2 here: https://github.com/yhbcode000/ChatPianoV2
+> Due to some requirement change, we move to next version of Chat Piano project, check our latest ChatPianoV2 here: https://github.com/yhbcode000/ChatPianoV2.

 Chat Piano leverages advanced AI models to interpret voice commands and convert them into MIDI files, facilitating a seamless interaction between users and digital music creation.
 This project integrates various microservices to manage data, improve functionality, and streamline the user experience.